Environment policy and management

 Australia is active in the Committee for Environmental Protection (CEP), an Antarctic Treaty body meeting annually under the terms of the Madrid Protocol.
 Australia also plays an active role in the Antarctic Environment Officers’ Network (AEON).

 The AAD administers the World Heritage Territory of Heard Island and MacDonald Islands in the Southern Ocean, about 4000 kilometres southwest of Perth, Australia.
 The region is unique amongst subantarctic islands for its lack of human-introduced plants and animals.

 Australia’s Antarctic station leaders are appointed inspectors under the Antarctic Treaty (Environment Protection) Act and an Environment Officer is appointed at each station, selected from those over-wintering.

 Expeditioners come from a range of backgrounds and experience, and all undertake comprehensive pre-departure training in environmental protection.
 Activities away from the station are governed by the AAD Operations Manual and ANARE Field Manual.

 The Antarctic Marine Living Resources (AMLR) program concentrates on obtaining information to manage the sustainable use of Southern Ocean fisheries and to protect the marine environment around Antarctica.

 In addition to its involvement in the CEP, Australia is also active on environmental issues in the various forums of the Antarctic Treaty system, mainly through the Council of Managers of National Antarctic Programs (COMNAP), and the Scientific Council for Antarctic Research (SCAR).

-The AAD is responsible to the Tasmanian Department of Primary Industry, Parks, Water and the Environment for the environmental management of its activities at Tasmania's subantarctic Macquarie Island, with the island recognised as part of the state of Tasmania.
+The AAD is responsible to the Tasmanian Department of Primary Industries, Parks, Water and Environment for the environmental management of its activities at Tasmania's subantarctic Macquarie Island, with the island recognised as part of the state of Tasmania.